PurushotamMehra/NotesAI/README.md

 # NotesAI

-A mobile-first AI notes and personal knowledge management app with semantic search, memory retrieval, and chat over saved notes.
+An AI-powered personal knowledge management app built with Flutter, Django REST API, PostgreSQL, pgvector, semantic search, and Retrieval-Augmented Generation over saved notes.

 ## Overview

-NotesAI is a personal memory app for quickly capturing thoughts and turning them into searchable, structured notes.
-The project pairs a Flutter mobile interface with a Django REST API that stores notes, enriches them with AI when providers are configured, and supports semantic retrieval through PostgreSQL with pgvector.
+NotesAI is a mobile-first AI memory app that helps users capture personal notes and turn them into searchable, structured knowledge.
+It combines a Flutter mobile interface with a Django REST backend, PostgreSQL storage, pgvector-based vector search, and external AI providers for note enrichment, embeddings, semantic retrieval, and chat over saved memories.

-The goal is to explore a practical "AI memory" workflow: capture lightweight notes, extract useful context such as summaries, people, topics, and follow-up questions, then retrieve those memories later through search or chat.
+The project implements a practical Retrieval-Augmented Generation workflow: user notes are stored, cleaned, summarized, embedded, and later retrieved through semantic search so the AI chat layer can answer questions using the user’s own saved context.
+Instead of relying only on a model’s general knowledge, NotesAI grounds responses in retrieved note sources, making it closer to a personal second brain or private AI knowledge base.

+The goal of the project is to explore how AI can improve personal knowledge management through memory retrieval, vector embeddings, contextual chat, source-backed answers, and structured note understanding while keeping the architecture understandable and developer-friendly.

 ## Key Features